 In 2002 she was rescued by Dr. Carole Noon, Founder of Save the Chimps.
 She now lives with a family of other chimpanzees on one of twelve islands that were built as retirement homes for chimps rescued from biomedical research and the entertainment industry.
 Far from her life in a solitary cage, she now enjoys relaxing and curling up in a nest of blankets.

-Dr. Carole Noon passed away two years ago today.
+Dr. Carole Noon passed away a few years years ago.
 She is hero to hundreds of chimpanzees and to thousands of humans who are following her lead in the animal rights movement and who continue to work and volunteer at Save the Chimps, her legacy.

 It’s sad to say, but Yvette is considered one of the lucky few.
 At this moment, thousands of primates live in cages at universities and research labs across North America.
 They are kept in confinement and deprived of the basic rights that all reasoning, sentient beings should be accorded: to live with dignity and free from suffering, to be free of degrading treatment and slavery.
 Beyond primates, millions of animals such as dogs, cats, horses, rabbits and rats are also used in unnecessary medical and “product” research each year.
 Research facilities often cite the Animal Welfare Acts in defense of their “humane” treatment of animals, but these acts only advise bare minimum (and often unsupervised) guidelines about food and housing without taking into question the experimentation itself.
 Apparently, cruelty to one animal can be a criminal offense but cruelty to millions is simply science.

 We can all help put an end to the use of animals in laboratories.
 Here’s how: